o2alexanderfedin/AI-demos/Design_Document_Prompt_Gateway_RESTful_API_LLM.md

 Description:
 *The Prompt Gateway handles prompt transformations via external and/or internal Plugin modules. *

 ### *Actors:*

 - Prompt Gateway

 ### *Pre-conditions:*

 - The Prompt Gateway has received a prompt.

 ### *Post-conditions:*

 - The prompt has been transformed by the Plugin modules.

 ### *Flow:*

-- The Prompt Gateway receives a prompt.- The Prompt Gateway uses the internal rule engine to determine the order of transformations.- The Prompt Gateway sends the prompt to the Plugin modules for transformation.
+- The Prompt Gateway receives a prompt.
+- The Prompt Gateway uses the rule engine to determine the order of transformations.
+- The Prompt Gateway sends the prompt to the Plugin modules for transformation.